learn-co-curriculum/dsc-correlation-covariance/README.md

 #### Example 1: "Ice cream sales are correlated with the number of homicides in New York"

-For our example, its actually the weather as a hidden factor which is causing both these events.
+For our example, it's actually the weather as a hidden factor that is causing both these events.
 It is actually causing the rise in ice cream sales and homicides.
 As in summer people usually go out, enjoy a nice sunny day and chill themselves with ice creams.
 So when it’s sunny, a wide range of people are outside and there is a wider selection of victims for predators.
 There is no causal relationship between the ice cream and rate of homicide, sunny weather is bringing both the factors together.
 We can say that ice cream sales and homicide rate have a __causal relationship__ with weather.

 This is reflected in the image below: